Is the copyright holder the same as the author of a work?

-In all other circumstances, you should discuss your planned use with the publishers's representative.
-Publishers such as Pearson and Wiley wll often allow use for the following limited educational purposes: inclusion in a password-protected course website, solutions/answers, test questions), use as presentation material in your classroom lectures, or inclusion in paper tests/exams, hand-outs, or assignments that you create for the sole purpose of supporting your course syllabus.
+In all other circumstances, you should discuss your planned use with the publisher's representative.
+Publishers such as Pearson and Wiley will often allow use for the following limited educational purposes: inclusion in a password-protected course website, solutions/answers, test questions), use as presentation material in your classroom lectures, or inclusion in paper tests/exams, hand-outs, or assignments that you create for the sole purpose of supporting your course syllabus.

 Yes.
 Instead of posting the actual content, provide a link to the material if available online.
 Some publishers grant permission to post their materials on a password-protected site and require limiting access to students enrolled in a specific course.

 The rules for making a digital copy are the same as the rules for making a physical (paper) copy.

 How would copyright apply if the student is accessing a KPU course from outside Canada?

 If the student is a KPU student then materials presented in the online course would fall under Canadian Copyright law, and the exception for Fair Dealing could be applied, even though the student is accessing the material in a country that could have different copyright laws.

 Can I scan an item and project it in class?